 Retrofit ROPS Units

 ROPS retrofit kits are available for older tractors, but not enough farmers have installed them.
-Unless retro fit ROPS units and seatbelts are installed on old tractors the driver is unprotected on a rollover.
+Unless retrofit ROPS units and seatbelts are installed on old tractors, the driver is unprotected during a rollover.
 If an unprotected vehicle rolls over, an accident resulting in a serious injury or death is very likely.

 Why Farmers Need to Install ROPS